saalikmubeen/go-grpc-implementation/README.md

 ### 2. gRPC Server

--`Description`: Implements gRPC services for remote procedure calls.
+- `Description`: Implements gRPC services for remote procedure calls.
--`Functionality`: Handles gRPC client requests directly, providing efficient communication between client and server.
+- `Functionality`: Handles gRPC client requests directly, providing efficient communication between client and server.
--`Purpose`: Facilitates high-performance, bidirectional communication between client and server.
+- `Purpose`: Facilitates high-performance, bidirectional communication between client and server.

 ### 3.gRPC Gateway Server

--`Description`: An HTTP server that acts as a gateway for HTTP clients to communicate with the gRPC server.
+- `Description`: An HTTP server that acts as a gateway for HTTP clients to communicate with the gRPC server.
--`Functionality`: Receives HTTP requests from clients and translates them into gRPC calls, forwarding them to the appropriate gRPC handlers.
+- `Functionality`: Receives HTTP requests from clients and translates them into gRPC calls, forwarding them to the appropriate gRPC handlers.
--`Purpose`: Enables HTTP clients to interact seamlessly with the gRPC server, expanding compatibility and usability.
+- `Purpose`: Enables HTTP clients to interact seamlessly with the gRPC server, expanding compatibility and usability.

 By following this architecture, developers can seamlessly switch between running the server as a `standalone HTTP Gin server` or as `a gRPC server with an HTTP Gateway server serving both gRPC and HTTP clients at the same time`.
 NGINX ensures efficient load balancing and distribution of incoming requests, enhancing the scalability and reliability of the  architecture.